ntorm1/FastTest/README.md

 **out of date.
-See updated maintained framework at: https://github.com/ntorm1/AgisCore**
+See updated/maintained framework at: https://github.com/ntorm1/AgisCore**

 # FastTest